 Applying for a Grant

-- Please carefully review the list below for required documentation requested at the time of application:
+- Please carefully review the list of required documentation:

 |IRS 501 (c) recognized entity must include a copy of the 501(c)(3) IRS Determination Letter.|